-On the right is an animation of the cards used at the premiere performance of Raw Shack by The Austin Cobra Players, 25 July 2004.
-Raw Shack has been performed in New York City, San Francisco, Austin, Auckland, New Zealand, and by Stars Like Fleas at the Museum of Modern Art in NYC.
+Below is a performance of Raw Shack at the de Young Museum, 19 June 2015.
+Raw Shack has also been performed in New York City, San Francisco, Austin, Auckland, New Zealand, and by Stars Like Fleas at the Museum of Modern Art in NYC.

 Raw Shack performances in Austin, TX, Auckland, New Zealand, and New York City.